BurakKTopal/PyTorch-wrapper/README.md

 You see that training a network from start to finish, with a clean visualization in less than 15 effective lines!

 ## Upload your own network!
 The `network` variable above is there to be defined by you.
 This is aimed to take in any Neural network design.
 The only caveat is to correctly shape your input.
-For a feedforward and CNN, these are already implemented by the `vectorize_data(*args)` function.
+In case of image analysis, this is already implemented for a feedforward and CNN, these are already implemented by the `vectorize_image_data(*args)` function.
+If you already have correctly formatted your image_data, then this static function call is not necessary.

 To get you started on the networks, there has been provided already NN generator classes for a feed-forward NN and a convolutional one.
 These can be used respectively by calling `FNNGenerator(*args)` and `CNNGenerator(*args)`.